RBC InvestEase Inc. Client Complaint Examination and Resolution Policy Overview

 P.O.
 Box 4288, STN A

-Step 2 - The Ombudsman for Banking Services and Investments (OBSI) or Autorité des marchés financiers (AMF) or the RBC Office of the Ombudsman
+Step 2 - The Ombudsman for Banking Services and Investments (OBSI) or Autorité des marchés financiers (AMF) or the RBC Client Complaints Appeal Office (CCAO)

-If RBC IE does not provide you with a final response within 90 calendar days of receiving your initial complaint, or if you are not satisfied with our response to your concerns, you may escalate the matter to the Ombudsman for Banking Services and Investments (OBSI) for their review.
-OBSI is a free, independent service for resolving investment disputes impartially.
-You have up to 180 days after receiving our response to submit your complaint to OBSI.
-OBSI can recommend compensation of up to $350,000.
+If RBC IE does not provide you with a final response within 90 calendar days of receiving your complaint, or if you are not satisfied with our response to your concerns, you may escalate the matter to the Ombudsman for Banking Services and Investments (OBSI) for their review.
+OBSI is a free, independent service for resolving investment disputes impartiall, and can recommend compensation of up to $350,000.
+You have up to 180 days after receiving RBC IE’s final response to submit your complaint to OBSI.
 The OBSI may be contacted as follows:

 Québec City: 418-525-0337